Primary Myelofibrosis (PMF)

 Pathophysiology of Primary Myelofibrosis

 Myelofibrosis is a reactive, reversible increase in bone marrow collagen often with extramedullary hematopoiesis (primarily in the spleen).
-Myelofibrosis may be
+Myelofibrosis may be:

 Primary myelofibrosis results from neoplastic transformation of a pluripotent hematopoietic stem cell.
 The primary myelofibrosis progeny cells stimulate bone marrow fibroblasts (which are not part of the neoplastic transformation) to produce excessive collagen.
 The peak incidence of primary myelofibrosis is between 50 and 70 years, and it occurs predominantly in males.

 In primary myelofibrosis, nucleated red blood cells (normoblasts) and myelocytes are released into the circulation (leukoerythroblastosis) when there is extramedullary hematopoiesis (ie, non-marrow organs have taken over blood cell production because of marrow fibrosis ).
 The serum lactate dehydrogenase level is often elevated.
 Bone marrow failure eventually occurs, with consequent anemia and thrombocytopenia.
-Rapidly progressive, chemotherapy-incurable acute leukemia develops in about 30% of patients.
+Rapidly progressive, chemotherapy-incurable acute leukemia develops in approximately 30% of patients.

 Malignant myelofibrosis (sometimes called acute myelofibrosis), is a rare variant of myelofibrosis characterized by pancytopenia, myeloblastosis, and marrow fibrosis that has a more rapidly progressive downhill course and is generally due to a type of acute leukemia called acute megakaryoblastic leukemia.